Jenelle Evans Talks New Home: Here’s Why You Haven’t Seen It Yet

 “Is ur new home a modular home?
 We’ve been looking at them and yours is super nice!!
 Is it good quality!??” one person asked Jenelle on Twitter, as she had been gushing about her new home without showing any pictures, to which Evans replied, “Yessss ma’am!
 Love it!
 I’ll show everyone a walk through soon.
 Haven’t got everything setup yet.”

-Many fans were confused about a modular home was.
+Many fans were confused about what a modular home was.
 While Jenelle Evans didn’t clarify what kind of home she had purchased, one Twitter user did explain that Evans and David Eason had designed the home prior to the home being built.
 And one can imagine they are super excited to live in a custom home.

 #ThrowBack to the day I went on a hike with my babe.
 One side you can see the beach, the other side you can see snow on the Mountian top!
 I wouldn't take this day back for anything.
 So beautiful!
 Thanks for experiencing this with me @easondavid88 !
 Another adventure to add to our scrap book.
 Can't wait to take the kids here one day, I don't know if they can make it though, lol !!! ???????????? #HollywoodSign #HollyRidgeTrail #Hike